-These pumpkin chocolate chip muffins are very moist pumpkin muffins that require NO mixer!
+These chocolate pumpkin muffins are very moist pumpkin muffins that require NO mixer!
 They are filled with mini chocolate chips and made with brown butter.
 These are such an easy bake for fall.

-These pumpkin chocolate chip muffins are SO good.
+These chocolate pumpkin muffins are SO good.
 They are incredibly easy to bake, kids could bake them!

 They are made using brown butter (make sure to cool it first!) and pumpkin puree.
 The muffins have tiny pockets of mini chocolate chips throughout the entire muffin!
 It is the perfect amount of chocolate chip to muffin ratio.

 - Easy recipe- These don't need a mixer so they are easy to make!